slavamak/slavamak/README.md

 ## Hi, there!

 I'm a freelancer, web developer.
-I love #JS #React #Shopify.
+Focused on the user interface to deliver a fast, slick, and resilient user experience with React and Shopify ❤️